News and Events

 Apple Heritage and Local Economy

-Exploring how our apple heritage helps address biodiversity, reclaim local food sovereignty and revive local food economies.
+In this session we explore how our apple heritage helps address biodiversity, reclaims local food sovereignty and can revive local food economies.

 SESSION THREE